tristanbatchler/tbat.me/_posts/2022-11-21-godot-python-mmo-part-2.md

     _network_client.send_packet(p)
 ```

 Note these functions are saying "when the login button is pressed, change to the `LOGIN` state, and send a login packet" (and same for the register button).
-We change the the (not yet defined) `LOGIN`/`REGISTER` states so that, when the server sends back an `Ok` or `Deny` packet, we will be expecting them and know what to do with them.
+We change the (not yet defined) `LOGIN`/`REGISTER` states so that, when the server sends back an `Ok` or `Deny` packet, we will be expecting them and know what to do with them.

-Define our two new states now and you'll see what I mean:
+Define our two new states now, and you'll see what I mean:
 ```gdscript
 func LOGIN(p):
     match p.action: